 Candidates may apply for recognition of prior learning (RPL), according to CUT policy.
+For candidates who matriculated in 2007 or before:

-- Accounting, with a minimum symbol C on Standard Grade (SG) or symbol D on Higher Grade (HG), for candidates who matriculated in 2007 and before; and - Accounting at level 5, with a minimum 60%, for the NCV (4) qualification.
+- Accounting, with a minimum symbol C on Standard Grade (SG) or symbol D on Higher Grade (HG), for candidates who matriculated in 2007 and before; and - Accounting at level 5, with a minimum 60%, for the NCV (4) qualification. - For candidates who completed the NSC in 2008 and thereafter: